A person is like a dish. It’s made up of various

 conscience does.
 (Of course, conscience is also a trait itself!)

-Nobody needs to feel common neither needs to feel
+Nobody needs to feel common, nor does anyone need to feel

 What are you?
 Coin is flipping……….